Fujifilm X-T1 vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T1 and G9 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is the Fujifilm X-T1 better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.